joy-wj/isolation-forest/README.md

 * Get cancer data into `cancer.csv` by executing [savecancer.csv](https://github.com/parrt/msds689/blob/master/projects/iforest/savecancer.py) that I provide.

 * [http.zip](https://github.com/parrt/msds689/blob/master/projects/iforest/http.zip); download, unzip to get `http.csv`.

-These files are not that large, but a pure Python solution for isolation forest takes too long on the whole file: 2.5 minutes on `creditcard.csv` and 5 minutes on `http.csv`.
-(My hybrid python/C solution takes about two seconds. ha!)

-My code assumes the data files are in the same directory as the code.

 ## Visualization of normal versus anomaly separation